 - Cocoa Powder: Cocoa powder not only flavors the cookies, it acts as a thickener and binder.
-Fun fact: Since we’re not using a chemical leavener, you can use either dutch-process or natural cocoa powder.
+Remember this post on dutch-process vs. natural cocoa powder?
+Fun fact: Since we’re not using a chemical leavener, you can use either in this recipe.

 - Peanut Butter: For best taste and texture in baking recipes, I usually push you to use standard commercially processed peanut butter.
 While I typically use Jif creamy here, you can substitute your favorite natural peanut butter.
 Give it a good stir before measuring and using.
 Nut-free?
 Scroll below.